Therapeutic Horseback Riding

 The true magic of an equine assisted learning session can be seen well after the team goes back to work and has left the herd.
 EAL focuses more on specific goals for the individual or group of people.
 Goals may be better employee performance, learning how to better work in a team setting or learning patience and leadership skills.
 An EAL group still consists of the mental health professional, the equine practitioner, the horses and the client or group of clients.

 Sleep Away Camps- Dustin’s Place offers an adventure based, experiential camp for children and adults with developmental delays.
 Licensed professionals and college seniors who are earning their degree in PT, SLP, OT, Music or Psych are on staff daily and working with our campers.
 Specific goals for each child are met by experiential play and equine work.
-Set on a 200 acre working cattle ranch in Clarkrange, Tennessee, campers will have their own horse to care for through the week, sleep in male and female divided bunk houses with male and female staff in each room.
+Set on a 200 acre working cattle ranch in Clarkrange, Tennessee, campers will have their own horse to care for through the week, sleep in male and female divided bunk houses with male or female staff in each room.
 Our 2:1 camper:staff ratio ensures our ability to give individual attention to each camper.
-Improving small and large motor skills by stomping through the creek, playing baseball and making crafts for the petting zoo and wildlife.
+Improving small and large motor skills by stomping through the creek, playing baseball, blow darts, scavenger hunts, building bonfires and making crafts for the petting zoo and wildlife.
 Your child will join in stories of Bigfoot and great Native Americans as we build a wonderful world of magic and mystery by being able to touch and see nature, all while secretly building on the goals set before camp by the parents, therapists and your child’s school.